 - HIPAA, Infection Control, and Confidentiality Agreement: CCHS requires mandatory training at the beginning of employment and annual renewal thereafter.
 Certification is documented via the trainee signing and submitting an acknowledgement form.
 These training courses and the acknowledgement form can be found on the CCHS Intranet site. - UA Compliance Training: In order to meet state and federal requirements as well as University of Alabama policy, University faculty, staff, and students may be required to take mandatory training on specific topics.
 Many of the mandatory compliance training topics must have the course or a refresher course completed on an annual basis.
-Refer to the Compliance, Ethics, and Regulatory Affairs website for an overview on Compliance Training. - Sexually Explicit Material: Pornographic material of any kind (videos, screen savers, posters, etc.) is prohibited in any portion of CCHS or other sites in which trainees are assigned. - Working with Minors: Trainee's patient panels will include patients of all ages, including minor children.
+Refer to the Compliance, Ethics, and Regulatory Affairs website for an overview on Compliance Training. - Sexually Explicit Material: Pornographic material of any kind (videos, screen savers, posters, etc.) is prohibited in any portion of CCHS or other sites in which trainees are assigned.

+- Working with Minors: Trainees should be aware of the University's Child Abuse Reporting Policy and Procedures, as well as the College's Sensitive Physical Examination Policy.
+Trainee's patient panels will include patients of all ages, including minor children.
 In addition, there is a possibility that trainees will work with shadow students.
-In order to protect trainees and minor children, all University training courses regarding child protection must be completed as required in a timely manner.
+In order to protect trainees and minor children, all University training courses regarding child protection must be completed as required in a timely manner. - Other Compliance courses may be deemed mandatory and required to be completed by trainees as determined by CCHS and/or The University of Alabama.
+Timely completion is expected.